xiaomingaaa/S2VM/readme.md

 # Blending Structural Context of Visual Molecules for Drug-Drug Interaction Prediction

-This is the code necessary to run experiments on the VisualDDI algorithm described in the paper [Unified Visual Molde for DDI prediction]().
+This is the code necessary to run experiments on the S²VM algorithm described in the paper [Unified Visual Molde for DDI prediction]().

 ## Abstract
 Identifying drug-drug interactions (DDIs) is essential for ensuring drug safety and facilitating drug development, which has garnered significant attention.
 Although existing methods have achieved impressive progress, the paradigm of learning from separate drug inputs still faces challenges: (1) \textit{limited structural representation fusion of DDI pairs}, and (2) \textit{the absence of spatial information regarding the internal substructures of the molecules}.
-We incorporate the explicit structure of visual molecules, such as the positional relationships and connectivity between functional substructures, and propose a pair-wise molecular self-supervised pretraining model for DDI prediction, named VisualDDI.
+We incorporate the explicit structure of visual molecules, such as the positional relationships and connectivity between functional substructures, and propose a pair-wise molecular self-supervised pretraining model for DDI prediction, named S²VM.
 Specifically, we blend the visual fragments of drug pairs into a unified input for joint encoding and then recover molecule-specific visual information for each drug individually.
 This approach integrates fine-grained structural representations from drug pairs.
-By using visual fragments as anchors, VisualDDI effectively captures the spatial information of substructures within visual molecules, representing a more comprehensive embedding of drug pairs.
-Experimental results show that VisualDDI, adopting a blending input to unified represent pair-wised visual molecules, achieves state-of-the-art performance on two benchmarks, with Macro-F1 score improvements of 3.13% and 2.94%, respectively.
-Further extensive results demonstrate the effectiveness of VisualDDI in both few-shot and inductive scenarios.
+By using visual fragments as anchors, S²VM effectively captures the spatial information of substructures within visual molecules, representing a more comprehensive embedding of drug pairs.
+Experimental results show that S²VM, adopting a blending input to unified represent pair-wised visual molecules, achieves state-of-the-art performance on two benchmarks, with Macro-F1 score improvements of 3.13% and 2.94%, respectively.
+Further extensive results demonstrate the effectiveness of S²VM in both few-shot and inductive scenarios.
 ![image](method.jpg)

 ## Requiremetns